Common Disability Claim Questions

 Can I Work While on Social Security Disability?

 While a beneficiary can work while applying for and even receiving SSD, he or she may not earn more than the Substantial Gainful Amount.
-The SGA changes periodically, but a person earning more than this amount will be denied any Social Security Disability benefits.
+The SGA changes periodically, but Social Security will deny a person any disability benefits if they earning more than this amount.

 Many aspects of Social Security Disability can be confusing or unclear.
 Andrea Pecora & Associates based in Clarksburg, WV, offers the most complete guidance and expertise when it comes to SSD.
-If you have any questions or concerns when filing for Social Security Disability, appealing the denial of benefits, and more, contact our office today at (304) 622-1919.
+If you have any questions or concerns when filing for Social Security Disability, appealing the denial of benefits, and more, call our office today at (855) 224-2244 or (304) 622-1919, or contact us online.
 We are always more than happy to help!